 There are three ways to complete the required training:

-1. You can attend a 2 hour, in-person training hosted by Human Resources and the Office of Equity.
+1. You can attend a 2 hour, instructor-led training hosted by Human Resources and the Office of Equity.

 2. You can complete the online Skillsoft training on your UCDAccess Portal titled CU: Discrimination and Sexual Misconduct.

-3. You can request an in-person training* that is specific to your department.
+3. You can request a 2 hour, instructor-led training* that is specific to your department.